PeterM012/my-portfolio/README.md

 This project was to show how to properly refactor and improve the code base for sustainability and accessibility.
 Using semantic HTML I improved the quality of selectors and properties in CSS.
 I used comments between each line to provide organization and maintain a healthy form of communication between other developers.
 I also exceeded expectations with code using alt attributes and optimized the search engine parameters to meet the client's accessibility standards.

 ## Code Snippet
-Code for Tags on the Images
+Code for HTML Tags on the Images
 ```html

 <figure class="laptop-figure-tag tag-featured">